How does someone become an Academic Mentor?

 - Be able to attend monthly mentor and professional development meetings

 - Acquire skills and knowledge in specified areas such as youth development and literacy

 - Serve as a role model to youth in the community

 - Personal fulfillment of making an impact in the community while still in college

 Academic Mentor applications are accepted at any time during the year, including summer, but the selection process usually starts at the beginning of each semester.
-A completed Academic Mentoring application can be submitted via email at firstname.lastname@example.org or turned into the School of Leadership Studies.
+A completed Academic Mentoring application can be submitted via email at firstname.lastname@example.org or turned into the Leadership Studies Building.